-The way we learn about mind is extremely important.
+The way we learn about the mind is extremely important.
 If we listen to teachings but don’t really reflect inwardly and relate what we hear to our own minds, we won’t get much benefit.
 And, if we just take notes and think it all applies to everybody else, then it really won’t bring any results.
-We do want to see changes.
-We meditate to transform.
+And we do want to see changes.
+Aren’t we meditating in order to transform?

 Two Ways of Learning: Using Mindfulness